DevBara/Beer-Connoisseur/README.md

 ### Beer Info Container that renders API data based on user search

+### Possibly Filter component that allows users to filter data by API parameters

 ### Footer that allows users to sign up for a newsletter based off type of beers

 ### Form for newsletter sign up